gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Sort registered navigation items

-A `$priority` property can be added to a navigation item to affect it's position in the menu.
+A `$priority` option can be added to a navigation item to affect it's position in the menu.
 The sorting algorithm is as follow:

 - By default a navigation item have a priority of `0`.
 - If no navigation item have a priority, the items are positioned according to their registration order.